socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-instructions.md

 - *Data Elements* - Each Entity must include the required elements listed in the vendor folder, in the format specified.
 The format must be consistent with the Regular Expression patterns specified in the Data Elements.

-- *RecordID* - The RecordID is used to allow the vendor to maintain (modify, update, delete) the data after it’s been submitted.
+- *Record ID* - The Record ID is used to allow the vendor to maintain (modify, update, delete) the data after it’s been submitted.
 This is a unique identifier for the object in the local source system.
-Each object must have a unique RecordID.
+Each object must have a unique Record ID.

 ### 2. Send the message
-Using the Bearer Token received from the Step 1, and the message prepared in the previous section, send an API call to PUT the Message built in the previous section.
+Using the Bearer Token received from Step 1, and the message prepared in the previous section, send an API call to PUT the Message built in the previous section.
 Please make sure to do a PUT rather than a POST.

-Sample cURL and PowerShell commands can be found here to demonstrate minimal examples for each data element set.
+Sample cURL commands can be found [here](https://tylertech.sharepoint.com/sites/Client/DI/AOIC/Program%201%20%203%20Prepare%20Solution/Forms/AllItems.aspx?csf=1&web=1&e=XIcIAS&cid=a0eb1b19%2D1106%2D4d00%2D8323%2D8d93d5213bbc&FolderCTID=0x012000E4E5E251D4298743B4D89B00DBBF4D85&id=%2Fsites%2FClient%2FDI%2FAOIC%2FProgram%201%20%203%20Prepare%20Solution%2FVendor%20docs%2FStaging%20Directions&viewid=0f3fbeb1%2Db9a9%2D4e2e%2D957e%2D9e4144f8f6f9) to demonstrate minimal examples for each data element set.

 ##### Validate the response
 A successful response will look like: